awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 ## Updating the self\-managed add\-on<a name="vpc-add-on-self-managed-update"></a>

 **Important**
-This procedure will be removed from this guide on July 1, 2023\.
-We recommend adding the Amazon EKS type of the add\-on to your cluster instead of self\-managing the add\-on\.
-To add the Amazon EKS add\-on to your cluster, see [Creating the Amazon EKS add\-on](#vpc-add-on-create)\.
+We recommend adding the Amazon EKS type of the add\-on to your cluster instead of using the self\-managed type of the add\-on\.
+If you're not familiar with the difference between the types, see [Amazon EKS add\-ons](eks-add-ons.md)\.
+For more information about adding an Amazon EKS add\-on, to your cluster, see [Creating an add\-on](managing-add-ons.md#creating-an-add-on)\.
+If you're unable to use the Amazon EKS add\-on, we encourage you to submit an issue about why you can't to the [Containers roadmap GitHub repository](https://github.com/aws/containers-roadmap/issues)\.

 1. Confirm that you don't have the Amazon EKS type of the add\-on installed on your cluster\.
 Replace *my\-cluster* with the name of your cluster\.